“A nation that destroys its soils destroys itself. Forests are the lungs of our land,

-Beverage Containers: In 2010, Californians recycled a whopping 16.5 billion beverage containers, bringing the overall beverage container recycling rate to 82 percent statewide.
-The recycling rate for aluminum beverage containers in 2010 reached a record 94 percent.
+Beverage Containers: In 2013, Californians recycled a whopping 18.2 billion beverage containers, bringing the overall beverage container recycling rate to 85 percent statewide.
+This includes a nearly 100 percent recycling rate for aluminum beverage containers.
 Recycled beverage containers, like aluminum cans or plastic and glass bottles, can be recycled in curbside recycling bins or redeemed for California Refund Value (CRV) at a local buyback center.
 For more information about the CRV program, or to find nearby recycling centers, visit www.bottlesandcans.com/.

 Demolition Debris: CalRecycle maintains a Construction and Demolition Debris Recyclers Database that lists locations where demolition debris (from new construction or the waste generated during home remodeling) can be recycled.